Adding basil to traditional Italian-American shrimp scampi gives it a boost of sweet flavor to balance the lemon and garlic in the dish.

 Add the white wine and garlic and continue to cook, stirring often, until the shrimp are mostly cooked through.

-Add the pasta and 1/4 cup of the cooking water and bring to a simmer.
+Add the pasta and 1/4 cup of the pasta water and bring to a simmer over medium heat.
 Place the butter, lemon juice, and remaining 1 tsp of salt in the pasta.
 Stir constantly until the sauce thickens and coats the pasta.
 Add more cooking water, 1/4 cup at a time, as needed.

 Remove from the heat and stir in 1/3 cup of basil.
 Top with lemon zest, basil leaves, and pepper.